authkeys-io/microservice/README.md

-fuzzy.io-microservice
+fuzzy.ai-microservice
 =====================

-This is the microservice class we use for Fuzzy.io.
+This is the microservice class we use for Fuzzy.ai.
 The goal is to avoid re-writing a lot of boilerplate needed to set up an HTTP server and a database connection.
 It has a couple of nice characteristics that make this useful for us.